 First of all, know what you need.

-The Red Cross suggests keeping these bare essentials on hand.
-They include mostly common-sense items: food, water, extra clothes and medicine.
+The Red Cross suggests keeping bare essentials like water, non-perishable food, clothes and medicine on hand..

 You definitely need a stash of those.
 But what other goods make sense for where you live?